7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 	- `Network Watcher -> Topology`
 - `Connection Troubleshoot` - suite of networking tools and capabilities to troubleshoots network performance and connectivity issues in Azure.
 	 - `Network Watcher -> Connection troubleshoot`
 - `Verify IP flow` -  IP flow verify checks if a packet is allowed or denied to or from a virtual machine.
-Indetify based on NSGs
+Identify based on NSGs
 	- `Network Watcher -> Ip flow verify`
-- `Next Hop` - determine if traffic is being directed to the intended destination by showing the next hop'
+- `Next Hop` - determine if traffic is being directed to the intended destination by showing the next hop
 	- `Network Watcher -> Next Hop`
 - `Connection Monitor` - provides unified, end-to-end connection monitoring in your Azure and hybrid networks!
 - `Traffic Analytics` - is a cloud-based solution that provides visibility into user and application activity in your cloud networks by analyzes NSG flow logs